davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 2.7.7 =

+Changed how assignments and recommendations are logged and displayed to the person editing the agenda.

+= 2.7.6 =

+* Fixes for data sync function, stoplight timing html/css

 = 2.7.4 =